getodk/docs/docs/guide-end-of-form.rst

 * reduced risk of data collectors forgetting to submit data in a timely way.
 * automatically retry failed submissions.
 On poor or intermittent data connections, this can be very helpful.
-* less for data collectors to think about (and you can also :ref:`hide the Ready to send button <guide-form-states-hide-buttons>`)
+* less for data collectors to think about (and you can also :ref:`hide the Ready to send button <guide-form-states-hide-buttons>`).
 * less chance that all data collectors submit at the same time (such as the end of their work day) which could lead to network congestion or high load on the server.

 One case where you may need to turn :guilabel:`auto send` off is if it's important for data collectors to submit while on a network connection that is higher bandwidth, more secure, or lower-cost.
 In some cases, changing the setting to ``WiFi only`` or ``Cellular only`` may address these needs.